curl/curl/docs/libcurl/libcurl-share.md

 You can have multiple easy handles share data between them.
-Have them update and use the **same** cookie database, DNS cache, TLS session cache and/or connection cache!
+Have them update and use the **same** cookie database, DNS cache, TLS session cache and/or connection cache.
 This way, each single transfer takes advantage from data updates made by the other transfer(s).

 # SHARE OBJECT